ToonyLoony/Nessus_Project/README.md

 <img src="https://i.imgur.com/lhv7gGA.png" height="80%" width="80%" alt="NessusLab"/>
 <br />
 <br />
-As conveyed above, we're able to identify a plethora of vulnerabilties once we opt to use the credential scan.
-This is because when remote registry is enabled we're able to look at things such as the file system registry and running services, thus making it a much more in-depth and extensive scan.
+As conveyed above, we're able to identify a plethora of vulnerabilities once we opt to use the credential scan.
+This is because when the remote registry is enabled we're able to look at things such as the file system registry and running services, thus making it a much more in-depth and extensive scan.

-In the upcoming section i will look to remediate some of the vulnerabilties found in the latest scan(cred scan)
+In the upcoming section, i will look to remediate some of the vulnerabilities found in the latest scan(cred scan)

 <h3> Remediation </h3>

-In this section we will look to rectify some of the vulnerabilties found
+In this section, we will look to rectify some of the vulnerabilities found

 Uninstalling Firefox:  <br/>
 <img src="https://i.imgur.com/KYhDm65.png" height="80%" width="80%" alt="NessusLab"/>